One of the foundational pillars of Hybrid Work support is human flourishing.

-For parents – that’s a gamechanger.
-Their jobs no longer need to come at the expense of involvement in their children’s and relatives’ lives — they actively mould to accommodate them.
+For parents – that’s a game-changer.
+Their jobs no longer need to come at the expense of involvement in their children’s and relatives’ lives — they actively mold to accommodate them.

 Whether that means picking up school run duties in the morning, or staying at home to care for a sick child, or attending spontaneous parent-teacher meetings — hybrid work exists as a framework to deal with the unpredictability of family life.